cinnicoy/Investigating-Netflix-Movies/README.md

 ## Project Description

-Explore Netflix movie data and perform exploratory data analysis for a production company to uncover insights about movies from a particular decade.
+Explore Netflix movie data and perform exploratory data analysis to uncover insights about movies from a particular decade.

 ## The data
 ### **netflix_data.csv**